-This has the advantage of requiring one fewer qubit, but we can't observe the value of $f(x)$ directly, because the amplitude of $\ket{x}$ is unchanged.
-Where this comes in handy is when we can use the change in phase in the context of a larger quantum algorithm to get cancellations for some values of $x$. \end{enumerate}
+The idea of a phase representation of a Boolean function $f$ is to use an operator $U_f = ∑_x (-1)^{f(x)} \ket{x}\bra{x}$.
+This has the effect of mapping each $\ket{x}$ to $-\ket{x}$ when $f(x) = 1$, and passing it through intact when $f(x)=0$.
+The result is a diagonal matrix whose diagonal looks like a truth table for $f$ expressed as $±1$ values.
+This has the effect of mapping each $\ket{x}$ to $-\ket{x}$ when $f(x) = 1$, and passing it through intact when $f(x)=0$.
+The result is a diagonal matrix $U_f$ whose diagonal looks like a truth table for $f$ expressed as $±1$ values, as in this matrix for the XOR function $f(x_0, x_1) = x_0 ⊕ x_1$:

-The first representation makes more sense for modeling classical circuits.
-The second turns out to be more useful when $f$ is a subroutine in a larger quantum algorithm.
-Fortunately, the operator with matrix
+Because the amplitude of each $\ket{x}$ is unchanged, this representation is not so useful for observing the value of $f(x)$ directly.
+So we will generally be using this representation of $f$ in the context of some larger quantum algorithm that exploits the phase changes to get useful cancellations for some values of $x$.